2i2c-org/team-compass/operations/meetings.md

 A lightweight way to share what we've been up to and signal-boost items for other team members to pay attention to.
 These are managed by [an automated Geekbot questionnaire](https://geekbot.com/) in [our team slack](communication:slack).

+To manage the Geekbot in Slack, send the word `dashboard` as DM to the bot and it'll bring up the page with all of the standups.

 **What these meetings for**:

 - To share what we've been up to lately